ChrisOfNormandy/mariwoah-bot/README.md

 * queue -l should include current playing song url.
 * playlist list for specific playlist incorrect numbering (0 + number + 1)
+* bot should delete queue after all songs played.
 * should have ability to purge / pardon specific warnings, kicks or bans.
 Does not include pardons.
 * Onedrive is a bitch.